Reputation structure in indirect reciprocity under noisy and private assessment: Formulation of macroscopic dynamics of reputation

 The value of $N_{i_D}'$ at the next time step follows

-where we have used the same shorthand notation as Eq.~(\ref{NiD'_when_C}).
-Here, $a^{\rm GD}_A$ indicates the probability that an observer who has a good (G) reputation to the recipient gives a good reputation to the donor who defects (D) with that recipient under social norm $A$.
-Similarly, $a^{\rm BD}_A$ indicates the probability that an observer who has a bad (B) reputation to the recipient gives a good reputation to the donor who defects (D) with that recipient under social norm $A$.
+\end{linenomath} where we have used the same shorthand notation as Eq.~(\ref{NiD'_when_C}).
+Here, $a^{\rm GD}_A$ indicates the probability that an observer who assigns a good (G) reputation to the recipient at the present time step assigns a good reputation at the next time step to the donor who defects (D) with that recipient under social norm $A$.
+Similarly, $a^{\rm BD}_A$ indicates the probability that an observer who assigns a bad (B) reputation to the recipient at the present time step assigns a good reputation at the next time step to the donor who defects (D) with that recipient under social norm $A$.
 See Table~\ref{T02} for their values.